-Nopalea cochenillifera (L.) Salm-Dyck
+Opuntia cochenillifera (L.) Mill.

-USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).
+USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Though the large variety of species within the Opuntia genus means different types of prickly pears may need slightly different care, all are desert cacti that need lots of sun, lots of light, and very little water.
-If you live in a hot, arid area – particularly the American Southwest – these plants can generally be planted outside, left alone, and enjoyed.
+Though the large variety of species within the Opuntia genus means different, Prickly Pears may need slightly different care.
+All are desert cacti that need lots of sun, lots of light, and very little water.
+If you live in a hot, arid area, these plants can generally be planted outside, left alone, and enjoyed.

-Prickly Pears can propagate either by cuttings or by seed.
+Opuntia can propagate either by cuttings or by seed.
 To propagate by cuttings, sever pads from a plant and let them dry so that the wounds heal.
-Then place the plants in a dry soil and refrain from watering them until they begin to grow to avoid rotting them.
+Then, place the plants in dry soil and refrain from watering them until they begin to grow to avoid rotting them.

-- Back to genus Nopalea
+- Back to genus Opuntia

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus